slee981/jekyll-theme-backbone/README.md

 ---
 ```

+This is created for you by default for years (called `archive.html`) and for categories (called `categories.html`).

-Similarly, if you want to archive posts by categories or tags, you can set the `type` property as `categories` or `tags`.
+Similarly, if you want to archive posts by categories or tags, you can set the `type` property as `tags`.

 ### Custom Head